Birth date: April 5, 1937

 1986-1987 - Is assigned to U.S. Fifth Corps in Frankfurt, Germany.

-November 1987-January 1989 - National Security Advisor to President Ronald Reagan.
+November 1987-January 1989 - National Security Adviser to President Ronald Reagan.

 1989-1994 - Commander-in-chief of the Forces Command at Ft.
 McPherson, Georgia.